NUDZ/brainvr-unity-logger/README.md

-# brainvr-unity-logger
+# This package is not under active dev

-Unity package for unified logging from Unity projects
+If you are interested, please check [BrainVR-unity-framework](https://github.com/BrainVR/brainvr-unity-framework).